Juniper Leaf Grevillea in bloom

 A hardy and adaptable species that will assume a prostrate or shrubby form; grows well in most well drained soils; it will also tolerate moderate to heavy frost; foliage may be sharp at the ends

 Juniper Leaf Grevillea features delicate red spider-like flowers along the branches from late winter to early summer.
-It has attractive dark green foliage.
+It has attractive dark green evergreen foliage.
 The spiny needles are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Juniper Leaf Grevillea is an open multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.